Become a member

 Download the

-CRI Profile v2.0
+CRI Profile v2.1

 The CRI Profile is based on the National Institute of Standards and Technology’s (NIST) “Framework for Improving Critical Infrastructure Cybersecurity.”
 The Profile is an efficient approach to cybersecurity risk management that effectively counters the dynamic, evolving threat and provides adequate assurance to government supervisors.
+Profile v2.1 now includes even more mappings—now included in a separate mappings catalog—but the Functions, Categories, Subcategories, or Diagnostic Statements have not changed.

 Logo Profile FAQ